Why You Can’t Divide by Zero

 \[27 \div 0 = ?\]

-We need $q$ such that:
+We want $q$ such that:

 \[27 = 0 \cdot q\]

-But $0 \cdot q = 0$ for any $q$, and will never give 27.
+But $0 \cdot q = 0$ for any $q$, and that can never equal 27.

 \[0 \div 0?\]